jacksonhenry3/Triangulated_Posters/README.md

 The poster template is made using adobe indesign.

+If you are working to produce outreach posters and are having problems with my code please reach out.

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].